MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-migration.md

    > [!NOTE]
    > The following section has migration and configuration management for common scenarios.
 Use this guidance to help craft the policy your organization needs.

-### Allow internal identity access to specific external tenants
+### Allow only internal identities access to specific external tenants

 Allow internal identities, such as employees, to access specific external tenants on your managed network.
-Block access to nonallow listed tenants.
-Block external identities such as contractors and vendors from accessing external tenants.
+Block access to nonallow listed tenants for internal identities.
+Block external identities, such as contractors and vendors, from accessing all external tenants.

 1. In **Cross-tenant access settings**, add each domain/tenant as an organization under Organizational settings.
 2. To allow all users and groups and allow all applications, for each added organization, [configure outbound access for B2B collaboration](cross-tenant-access-settings-b2b-collaboration.md).

    [ ![Screenshot of the Organizationsl settings tab under cross-tenant access settings.](media/tenant-restrictions-migration/organizational-settings.png)](media/tenant-restrictions-migration/organizational-settings.png#lightbox)

 3. To block all users and groups and all applications for B2B collaboration, [configure the default cross-tenant access outbound settings](cross-tenant-access-settings-b2b-collaboration.md).
+This action applies only to tenants not added in step 1.

    [ ![Screenshot of the Default settings tab under cross-tenant access settings.](media/tenant-restrictions-migration/default-settings.png)](media/tenant-restrictions-migration/default-settings.png#lightbox)

 4. In **Tenant restrictions** defaults, create the policy ID (if not created) and [configure the policy to block all users, groups, and external applications](tenant-restrictions-v2.md).
+This action applies only to tenants not added in step 1.

    [ ![Screenshot of the Tenant restrictions defaults.](media/tenant-restrictions-migration/tenant-restrictions-default.png)](media/tenant-restrictions-migration/tenant-restrictions-default.png#lightbox)